-If you are a Windows 95 user, the PC Care diagnostic software is included in your factory installed software.
-You can use this software to troubleshoot your computer.
-If you are a Windows NT Workstation user, your factory installed software includes an Administrative Tools group in the Program Manager menu.
-This program group includes a Windows NT Diagnostics icon for launching the Diagnostic software.
-You can use this software to troubleshoot your computer.
-You also received a set of diagnostic diskettes.
-These diskettes can be used to troubleshoot your computer if you are unable to access the diagnostic software from Windows 95 or Windows NT Workstation.
+If you are a Windows 95 user, standard diagnostic software is included with your factory-installed software.
+Some Celebris models may also include PC Care Windows-based diagnostic software.

+If you are a Windows NT Workstation user, your factory-installed software only includes standard DOS-based diagnostic software.

+The diagnostics diskettes can be used to troubleshoot your computer if you are unable to access the diagnostic software from Windows 95 or Windows NT Workstation.
 The first diagnostic diskette called "For Emergency Use" can be used to install the diagnostic program on your hard disk drive.
 Also, should your hard disk drive fail, you can boot directly from this diskette.
 The second diskette called "Vendor Ext.
-Tests" contains diagnostics for your specific computer's components (such as onboard network and onboard audio.
+Tests" contains diagnostics for your specific computer's components (such as onboard network and onboard audio).